plurb/Aetherwynn-Unstable-Isotopes/Classes/Fighter/Fighter Class.md

 Also at 1st level, you begin to learn techniques that enhance your martial skill in and out of battle.
 You gain the features:

 ### Stamina
 You have a limited well of stamina represented by your stamina points.
 You have a number of stamina points equal to your Fighter Level + your Constitution modifier.
+To use an Exploit, you must expend a number of Stamina Points equal to the Exploit's level.
+You can only use one Exploit per attack, ability check, or saving throw, and you regain your expended Stamina Points when you finish a short or long rest.

 ### Exploits Known
 You learn two Exploits from the Fighter Exploit List.
 The Exploits column of the Fighter Table shows when you learn more Exploits of your choice.
 To learn a Exploit, you must be able to learn Exploits of its level, as well as meet any other prerequisites (listed under **Prerequisites** in the Exploit's entry).